CosmoLike/cocoa/README.md

     source ./installation_scripts/setup_polychord

-## Running Jupyter Notebooks inside the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) container
+### Running Jupyter Notebooks inside the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) container

+[Cobaya](https://github.com/CobayaSampler), the framework that Cocoa heavily depends on has excellent integration with Jupyter notebooks.
+Below, some in-depth instructions to run notebooks inside the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker container

 To start a jupyter notebook, type the following command on the docker container: